The Elliott Homestead

 See Also: Walk In Chicken Coops

-Verdict [How Long Do Chicks Need a Heat Lamp?]
+Verdict [How Long Do Chicks Need A Heat Lamp?]

 This should clarify things.
 You now know that Baby Chicks need heat lamps (or a safer heat source) for approximately 8-10 weeks.
 If they feel they require heat for longer periods, then you can give it to them.
 Good luck to your baby chicks.
 [Learn more]